-With the continued requirement for expansion and scalability in the data center, cabling infrastructures must provide reliability, manageability and flexibility.
+With the continued requirement for expansion and scalability in the data center, cabling infrastructures must provide reliability, manageability, and flexibility.
 Deployment of an optical connectivity solution allows for an infrastructure that meets these requirements for current and future data rates.
 A key factor when choosing the type of optical connectivity is scalability.
-Scalability refers to not only the physical expansion of the data center with respect to additional servers, switches or storage devices, but also to the scalability of the infrastructure to support a migration path for increasing data rates.
-As technology evolves and standards are completed to define data rates such as 40- and 100-Gbit Ethernet, 32-Gbit and higher-speed Fibre Channel, and 40-Gbit and higher-speed InfiniBand, the cabling infrastructures installed today must provide scalability to accommodate the need for more bandwidth in support of future applications.
+Scalability refers to not only the physical expansion of the data center concerning additional servers, switches, or storage devices but also to the scalability of the infrastructure to support a migration path for increasing data rates.
+As technology evolves and standards are completed to define data rates such as 40G and 100G Ethernet, 32G and higher-speed Fibre Channel, and 40G and higher-speed InfiniBand, the cabling infrastructures installed today must provide scalability to accommodate the need for more bandwidth in support of future applications.

-As Data Center bandwidth requirements increase due to requirements for additional switching and routing, virtualization, convergence, video-on-demand (VoD) and high performance cloud computing, the need for reliable and high performance cabling infrastructure to support these applications becomes more important.
-The IEEE 802.3ba 40G/100G Ethernet standard provides guidance for 40G/100G transmission with multimode and singlemode fibre.
-OM3 and OM4 are the only multimode fibres included in the standard.
+As Data Center bandwidth requirements increase due to requirements for additional switching and routing, virtualization, convergence, video-on-demand (VoD), and high-performance cloud computing, the need for reliable and high-performance cabling infrastructure to support these applications becomes more important.
+The IEEE 802.3ba 40G/100G Ethernet standard guides 40G/100G transmission with multimode and singlemode fiber.
+OM3 and OM4 are the only multimode fibers included in the standard.

-Factory-terminated MPO solutions allow connectivity to be achieved through a simple plug & play system.
-To meet the needs of today’s serial Ethernet applications, MPO-terminated backbone/horizontal cabling is simply installed into preterminated modules,panels or harnesses (Figure 1).
+Factory-terminated MPO solutions allow connectivity to be achieved through a simple plug-and-play system.
+To meet the needs of today’s serial Ethernet applications, MPO-terminated backbone/horizontal cabling is simply installed into pre-terminated modules, panels, or harnesses (Figure 1).

 Insertion loss is a critical performance parameter in current data center cabling deployments.
 Total connector loss within a system channel impacts the ability of a system to operate over the maximum supportable distance for a given data rate.
 The 40G and 100G Ethernet standard specifies the OM3 fiber 100-meter distance maximum channel loss to be 1.9 dB, which includes a 1.5-dB total connector loss.
 The OM4 fiber 150-meter distance maximum channel loss is 1.5 dB, which includes a 1.0-dB total connector loss budget.
 The insertion loss specifications of the MPO connectivity components should be evaluated when designing data center cabling infrastructures.
 With low-loss MPO connectivity components, maximum flexibility can be achieved with the ability to introduce multiple connector matings into the connectivity link such that structured cabling architectures can be supported.